-- 31. All emissions from the spraybooths shall be emitted from stacks.
-The stacks shall be at least 3 metres from the roof ridge. - 32.
-The activity shall operate in accordance with an environmental management system. - 33.
-Staff at all levels shall receive the necessary training and instruction. - 34.A record of staff training and instruction, comprising the name of the trainee and the subject-matter of the training, shall be maintained and made available to regulator upon request. - 35.
-A written record of all maintenance carried out in accordance with condition X shall be made available for inspection by the regulator. - 36.
-The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this permit. - 37.
+- 28. All emissions from the spraybooths shall be emitted from stacks.
+The stacks shall be 3 metres above roof level. - 29.
+The activity shall operate in accordance with an environmental management system. - 30.
+Staff at all levels shall receive the necessary training and instruction. - 31.A record of staff training and instruction, comprising the name of the trainee and the subject-matter of the training, shall be maintained and made available to regulator upon request. - 32.
+A written record of all maintenance carried out in accordance with condition X shall be made available for inspection by the regulator.

+- 33. The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this permit. - 34.
 If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
 The notification must contain a description of the proposed change in operation.
 It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
-In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment.
+In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment